leegeunhyeok/react-native-zendesk-messaging/docs/android-push-notification.md

   switch (responsibility) {
     case 'MESSAGING_SHOULD_DISPLAY':
     case 'MESSAGING_SHOULD_NOT_DISPLAY':
-      // remote message was handled by Zendesk SDKs return;
+      // remote message was handled by Zendesk SDK return;

     case 'NOT_FROM_MESSAGING':